- for SPG users100

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the Starwood Preferred Guest® Credit Card from American Express offers and the value of the AMEX Starwood Preferred Guest® Starpoints® you earn.

-The Starwood Preferred Guest card comes with a standard sign-up bonus of 25,000 points after spending 3,000 in the first 3 months.
-While the number of points isn’t as high as many other travel rewards cards, Starpoints are among the most valuable so this is still a solid bonus.
-Also, if you transfer the points to an airline, you would get an additional 5,000 miles, effectively making the bonus 30,000 points.
+The Starwood Preferred Guest card comes with a sign-up bonus of $100 statement credit after spending 1,000 in the first 3 months.
+While the number of credit isn’t as high as many other travel rewards cards, Starpoints are among the most valuable so this is still a solid bonus.

 You can redeem points for free nights at any Starwood hotel property.
 There are 11 distinct brands owned by Starwood, including St. Regis, The Luxury Collection, W Hotels, Le Méridien, Westin, Sheraton, Aloft, Element Hotels, Four Points by Sheraton, Tribute Portfolio and Design Hotels.
 In addition, since SPG was purchased by Marriott, you can transfer SPG points to Marriott at a ratio of 1 Starpoint to 3 Marriott points, which can then be used to book free nights at Marriott’s extensive list of properties.